ichbinjakes/PdfToImage/README.md

 - only tested on linux

 ### How do I use it?
-Simply download extract_image.py and PdfToImage.class and copy to the directory containing a single or multiple .pdf files.
+Simply download extract_image.py and PdfToImage.class and copy to the directory containing single or multiple .pdf files.
 From the terminal run:
 ```python
 python extract_images.py
 ```
+A 4mb file with 11 A4 images takes approximately 10 sec to extract.

 ### How does it work?
-The python file simply read through its containing directory and looks for pdf files.
-It the runs the java class PdfToImage passing in the pdf files through the command line varargs.
-Python creates a new directory named after the pdf and the java program extracts the image from the pdf, saving it in the new directory.
+The extract_image.py simply reads through its containing directory, searching for pdf files.
+It then runs the java class PdfToImage passing in pdf files as commandline varargs.
+Python creates a new for each pdf and the java program extracts the image to the new directory.

+### Limitations
+Theoretically the program can handle pdf files up to 2Gb, this has not been tested for lack of such a file.

 ### Todo
 - potentially implement completely in python